About the Art

 "Putting the Art Back in Thee Game"

 I’ve been wanting to do this for years.
 I’ve always enjoyed art, we all do.
 I’m not saying I’m an artist by any means, but I’ve always enjoyed the concepts.
 I believe baseball is a very artistic game and that major league players are artists, just like athletes from all of the other professional sports.
-For some time, I have tried to coerce Major League Baseball to utilize “Put the Art Back in Thee Game” as a marketing campaign.
-I was unable to get anyone to bite, so I did it myself.
+For some time, I have wanted to “Put the Art Back in Thee Game."

 What you’re seeing right now in my mind’s eye is how to promote the game of baseball.
 We are trying to attract young people to the sport, whether it’s to play it, or just enjoy it and become involved.
 I think for the group that doesn’t want to necessarily participate, this may resonate.
 From the artistic component, it creates curiosity.
 Eventually, these potential new fans read all of the slangs and phrases and ask, “What does this mean?”
 Hopefully, it will draw them in as they consider the game through a unique, artistic lens.

 For me personally, it was also about creating a theme for my team in a different way, promoting the arts in Southern California and beyond, and fundraising for our foundation, Respect 90®.

 All of these paintings, the formatting and the writing on them are my ideas, culled from 43 years in professional baseball.
 The project came to life in January when I saw a parody of the Mona Lisa by artist Jason Skeldon while shopping at the Milano Exchange, a Tampa clothing store.
 I loved his urban art style.
 We met, I shared my ideas and it clicked.
 It didn’t hurt that I had just finished reading Walter Isaacson’s biography of da Vinci.
 After that, it came together quickly.